Tami’s Blog: Our family stories

 By Tami Greenberg

 Wow, 2020 has been a roller coaster, hasn’t it?
-I hope all of you reading this are finding ways to manage the stress and anxiety that’s been a constant companion this year.
+I hope all of you reading this are finding ways to manage the stress and anxiety that’s been a constant companion this year, to deal with them, my doctor recommended me to use this CBD oil for anxiety, check the link to learn more.
 For me, one of the ways that I stay centered—and keep perspective about the most important things in life—is to ground myself in the stories of families we are serving at Ronald McDonald House Charities of Kansas City.
 Whether they are examples of triumphantly overcoming illness, or a family fighting for their weakest member, I know that we at RMHC-KC are making a real difference in the lives of these families.
 By giving them a room at one of our Houses (or a hotel room during this pandemic), we are helping them stay together in the midst of a chaotic and terrifying situation.
 We have provided over 2,000 stays to families with sick kids this year.
 And today, in hopes that it will lift your own hearts and whatever burdens you bear, I share with you three families whose lives have been impacted by RMHC-KC during the last six months:

 Quisha Reed’s son Ezra was born prematurely in Mulvane, KS (near Wichita) in May 2020, at 30 weeks.
 When Ezra was born, he was diagnosed with Digeorge Syndrome, a genetic disorder caused when parts of the 22nd chromosome are missing.
 Shortly thereafter, Ezra’s heart had also started getting bigger, a separate complication unrelated to Digeorge Syndrome.
 Ezra would need surgery and was transferred in July to Children’s Mercy Hospital.